ReactiveX/rxjs/doc/introduction.md

 ### Purity
 What makes RxJS powerful is its ability to produce values using pure functions.
-That means your code is less prone for errors.
+That means your code is less prone to errors.

 Normally you would create an impure function, where other pieces of your code can mess up your state.